shahmieees/ComputerNetwork2ndProject/README.md

 The game supports 3–6 players and allows them to join a lobby, receive hidden roles, give clues, vote, and score points—all coordinated by a central server using a custom communication protocol.

 🚀 Features

-🖥 Centralized Game Server (gameserver.py)
+Centralized Game Server

-Accepts multiple TCP client connections
+1. Accepts JOIN requests from multiple clients

-Registers usernames and tracks player states
+2. Tracks player names, roles, scores, and connection status

-Randomly assigns roles (1 Alien + Humans with keyword)
+3. Assigns hidden roles (1 Alien + remaining Humans)

-Coordinates:

-3 rounds of clue submissions

-Voting

-Scoring and round results

-Maintains persistent scoreboard across games

-Controls game flow using a custom protocol

-Starts the game only when:

-A player types START and at least 3 players are connected

-The room reaches maximum capacity (6 players) → auto-start

-Prevents auto-start when exactly 3 players join (old behavior removed)
+4. Selects a random secret keyword for Humans
+5. Manages 3 clue rounds, voting phase, and scoring
+6. 6.
+Broadcasts all game updates to connected clients

-🎮 Client Application (gameclient.py)
+Client Application

-Connects to the server and sends JOIN|username
+1. Connects to server and submits username

-Receives role assignment and round instructions

-Sends clue messages and votes
+2. Displays all broadcast messages (roles, clues, round prompts, results, scores)
+3. Allows players to input clues and cast votes

-Types START to begin the game (requires ≥3 players)
+4. Supports sending the START command to begin the game

-Types QUIT to exit the session

-Displays server broadcasts in real time

-Uses threading to receive messages in background while allowing player input
+5. Provides an interactive, text-based interface in the terminal

 🏁 Game Start Rules